davmixcool/customgpt/README.md

 ## Methods

-With an customgpt object, just await one of the following methods to interact with the CustomGPT serivce:
+With a customgpt object, just await one of the following methods to interact with the CustomGPT serivce:

 ### `create_collection(collection_name)`